prittt/THeBE/README.md

 - One of your favourite IDE/compiler: Visual Studio 2013 or higher, Xcode 5.0.1, gcc 4.7 or higher, .. (with C++11 support)

 Notes for gnuplot:
-- on Windows system: be sure add gnuplot to system path if you want YACCLAB automatically generates charts.
+- on Windows system: be sure of adding gnuplot to the system path to allow the automatic charts generation.
-- on MacOS system: 'pdf terminal' seems to be not available due to old version of cairo, 'postscript' is used instead.
+- on MacOS system: 'pdf terminal' seems to be not available, 'postscript' is used instead.

 <a name="inst"></a>
 ## Installation (refer to the image below)

-- <p align="justify">Clone the GitHub repository (HTTPS clone URL: https://github.com/prittt/YACCLAB.git) or simply download the full master branch zip file and extract it (e.g YACCLAB folder).</p>
+- <p align="justify">Clone the GitHub repository (HTTPS clone URL: https://github.com/prittt/THeBE.git) or simply download the full master branch zip file and extract it (e.g THeBE folder).</p>
-- <p align="justify">Install software in YACCLAB/bin subfolder (suggested) or wherever you want using CMake (point 2 of the example image).
-Note that CMake should automatically find the OpenCV path whether correctly installed on your OS (3), download the YACCLAB Dataset (be sure to check the box if you want to download it (4) or to select the correct path if the dataset is already on your file system (5)), and create a C++ project for the selected IDE/compiler (7-8).</p>
+- <p align="justify">Install software in THeBE/bin subfolder (suggested) or wherever you want using CMake (point 2 of the example image).
+Note that CMake should automatically find the OpenCV path whether correctly installed on your OS (3), download the THeBE Dataset (be sure to check the box if you want to download it (4) or to select the correct path if the dataset is already on your file system (5)), and create a C++ project for the selected IDE/compiler (7-8).</p>

 ![Cmake](doc/readme_github.png)